zdravkov/kendo-docs/api/wrappers/jsp/grid/column.md

 ### aggregates `Object`

-The aggregate(s) to be calculated for this column when the grid is grouped by its field.
+The aggregate(s) which are calculated when the grid is grouped by the columns field.
 The supported aggregates are "average", "count", "max", "min" and "sum".

 #### Example